CiccioPatato90/rmse/README.md

 The scheduler performance analysis script (`scripts/analyze_scheduler_performance.py`) generates comprehensive metrics for each algorithm:

-### Backfill Statistics
-- **Total Backfills**: The total number of backfills performed by the scheduler
-- **Contiguous Backfills**: The number of backfills where the allocated resources are contiguous
-- **Basic Backfills**: The number of backfills where the allocated resources are non-contiguous

 ### Resource Utilization
 - **Average Resource Utilization**: Percentage of resources used over time